Asseco

-Asseco Poland SA is a Polish multinational software company which develops enterprise software primarily for the banking and finance industries.
-It was founded in 1991, and its headquarters are located in Rzeszów, Subcarpathian Voivodeship, Poland.
-Asseco is one of the largest corporations in the technology sector quoted on the Warsaw Stock Exchange (WSE) and is a component of the WIG30 stock market index.
-It operates in 60 countries worldwide and employs over 32,400 people.
-As of 2023, the largest shareholder of the company is Cyfrowy Polsat with 22.95% of the shares ahead of OFE Allianz Polska with 10.82% of the shares.
+Asseco Poland S.A. is a Polish multinational software company which develops enterprise software primarily for the banking and finance industries.
+Founded in 1991 and headquartered in Rzeszów, Poland, Asseco is one of the largest technology companies listed on the Warsaw Stock Exchange (WSE) and a component of the WIG20 stock market index.
+The company operates in over 60 countries and employs approximately 33,700 people worldwide.
+Asseco is the largest software house in Central and Eastern Europe.
+As of early 2025, the shareholder structure underwent significant changes after Cyfrowy Polsat, previously the largest shareholder, sold the majority of its stake to the Dutch investment entity Yukon Niebieski Kapital B.V.